 Also, this will not go away.
 I will continue to wrestle with this chronic disease for the rest of my life.
 I understand that people struggle with knowing how to react to a chronic illness.
 They want to fix it, and can’t.
 I see that they want to remove my suffering, and can’t.
 They want to eliminate my pain, and can’t.

 I understand that struggle.
 As someone who battles a chronic disease, please allow me to share some words of advice.

 1. It is ok that you cannot fix it.

 I know that you would do anything to fix it for me.
 You would do anything to remove my disease, to end my suffering, to stop the occasional health nightmare.
-You cannot.
+I am sorry but, you cannot.
 You cannot fix my disease, you cannot prevent my pain.
 You can only watch.
 That is hard for you.
 It is ok.
 I do not expect you to be able to fix this for me.
 Please do not try to fix it.
 You will drive yourself mad.
 That will benefit neither me nor you.

 2. It is ok that you do not know what to say.